About Project Rubi-Ka

 How is Project Rubi-Ka made?

-We have, however, benefited hugely from the excellent work of other third-party developers of Anarchy Online tools and resources, who have been good enough to share their source code with the community over the years.
+We have also benefited from the work of third-party developers in the Anarchy Online community who have shared tools, research, and source code over the years.

 What's the legality of this project?